 These days jet engines don’t automatically make me pass out, so I think about waking/sleeping hours on a plane differently.
 I diligently perform ankle circles and spinal twists in my seat.
 I get up to walk or stand.
 I drink many glasses of water.
 I take brief naps rather than sleep for hours at a time.
 All are decent behaviors for trying to align my body clock.
 But they never accomplish the whole thing.

 Recently, I made a long flight from Paris to Singapore and Bali and back to Europe two weeks later.
 Sixteen hours of flight time each way with six hours of time difference.

-The friend who travelled with me to a yoga retreat in Bali had two jet lag ideas that were completely new.
+My friend, Patricia, who travelled with me to a yoga retreat in Bali had two jet lag ideas that were completely new.
 The first came from a limited study done in 1998.
-It was quirky enough I wanted to believe its’ conclusion–exposing the back of your knees to light, particularly sunlight, in the first days after travel, alleviates jet lag.
+It was quirky enough I wanted to believe its conclusion–exposing the back of your knees to light, particularly sunlight, in the first days after travel, alleviates jet lag.

 An instant antidote!
 And perfectly timed as we had two recovery days in a hotel in Denpasar before the retreat began.
 Our base of operation was established immediately after breakfast in poolside lounge chairs.
 When knees overheated [front or back], we obligingly cooled them by sliding into the water.
 If boredom or cloud cover made it silly to continue this “therapy”, we went exploring.

-The other new jet lag treatment was more medically aligned with the body’s circadian rhythms.
-It was the result of a hormone study by my friend’s physician brother on human cortisol fluctuation.
+The other jet lag treatment she knew of was more medically aligned with the body’s circadian rhythms.
+It was the result of a hormone study by her physician brother on human cortisol fluctuation.